fabmob/standard-covoiturage/standard-covoiturage_specification.md

 - An OpenAPI schema describing the entire API
 - Other documents describing specific technical parts like process flows ...

+### 1.4.
+Standard compliance

+The standard is decomposed into functional blocks.
+To implement a functional block, the transport operator MUST implement all the specifications related to this functional block (each has a dedicated section in the current document).

+Functional blocks for searching:
+* Searching for a journey as a passenger
+* Searching for a passenger as a driver
+* Searching for a regular journey as passenger
+* Searching for a regular passenger as a driver

+Functional blocks for booking:
+* Booking a journey with a deeplink to the transport operator's application / website
+* Booking a journey direcly via API

+To comply with this standard, a transport operator MUST implement at least one functional block for performing a search, and one of the two booking options that comply with this specification.

+It MUST also implement the /operator/meta endpoint, which documents the version of the standard used and the endpoints that are implemented.

+In addition, any functionnality offered by the transport operator that is covered by the standard MUST comply with the current specifications.
+The transport operator MAY agree with the MaaS platform to provide additional functionalities, not covered by the standard, in a custom manner.

 ## 2. Normative

 The first draft versions of this specification do not include normative parts.